Extractors: Think about these tips before buying this kitchen appliance

 Speak to your kitchen designer before you commit to buying an extractor.
 The product specifications can vary between extractors, especially the noise levels when in use – they can range from a base level of around 55dB, which isn’t much louder than the humming of a modern refrigerator, to 68dB on the most intensive setting.

-You might also like How to hire a builder and other tradespeople
+You might also like How to buy a washer and dryer

 How to keep extractors in top shape